Week-in-brief by Vishnu Varathan, Head, Economics & Strategy | Asia & Oceania Treasury Department | Mizuho Bank, Ltd.,

 Crucially, implicit support from China and Russia within the UN Security Council set the stage for impeding efforts towards on-the-ground delegations to facilitate a resolution; and could also soften the resolve for, and effectiveness of, coordinated economic sanctions.
 The latter will be most critical in determining the severity of economic and FX shocks.

+In any case the specter of extended military regime and uncertainty are set provoke the worst fears of stagflation-like economic pain and the dangers of steep currency devaluation.
 Dollarization, both a cause and consequence, will invariably subject MMK to some degree and duration of depreciation pressures; even if the central bank has tools to mitigate.
 Regardless of the ensuing MMK exchange rate, the single biggest risk in terms of FX markets may be the ability to access USD funding onshore.

-Source Credit: Mizuho Bank Ltd
+Credit Source: Mizuho Bank Ltd